 Roasting Strategies with BT/IT Profiles: What You Need to Know

-Earlier this year, we announced a new way to control your ROEST sample roaster: the Bean/Inlet Temperature (BT/IT) profile.
-If you’ve been wondering how to get the most out of this new feature, then help is at hand!
+In 2023, we announced a new way to control your ROEST sample roaster: the Bean/Inlet Temperature (BT/IT) profile.
+If you’ve been wondering how to get the most out of this feature, then help is at hand!

 BT/IT profiles are only available on machines equipped with an inlet temperature sensor — but if you haven’t upgraded your machine yet, you can use BT/Power profiles in a very similar way.